 At the international level, France does not want to be drawn into Washington's confrontational approach to China.
 First, China does not represent the same challenge to France and the EU as to the US, which perceives it as existential.
-Second, beyond the risk assessment, France does not have the means to pursue such a confrontational approach to ChiFrance has no formal China policy or explicit strategy na.
+Second, beyond the risk assessment, France does not have the means to pursue such a confrontational approach to China.
 Third, there is a shared assessment within the French administration that Washington's China policy may fuel escalation that would be in no one's interest.